da-maltsev/gpt-django/README.md

+# 🔴ATTENTION🔴
+Project is deprecated.
+There are a lot of alternatives to ChatGPT, even in Russia.
+So there is no need in such a proxy.

+At least try to create frontend with Svelte was funny

 # Gpt-django

 It's some sort of pet-project.
 The main purpose is to give access to interaction with ChatGPT for my friends and relatives.